elyukai/optolith-database-schema/docs/reference/Profession.md

 Key | Description | Details
 :-- | :-- | :--
 `id` | The identifier of the combat technique to provide the rating for. | <a href="#CombatTechniqueRating/id">See details</a>
-`rating` | The rating provided for the combat technique.
-If used in a profession variant, it overrides the basic package's rating. | <a href="#CombatTechniqueRating/rating">See details</a>
+`rating` | The rating bonus provided for the combat technique.
+If used in a profession variant, it can also be used to lower the bonus of the base profession. | <a href="#CombatTechniqueRating/rating">See details</a>

 #### <a name="CombatTechniqueRating/id"></a> `id`